EV Charging Guide

 Charging in public can be a positive experience with a little bit of research and preparation in advance.
 There are many brands and models of public charging units, as well many different charging networks both nationally and regionally.
 There are basically two types of stations:

 Smart charging stations, also known as networked charging stations or connected stations.
-This typically require either membership, a card, or an app to access.
+This typically requires either membership, a card, or an app to access.
 They may or may not have a fee.
-The two most common EV charging network providers are Chargepoint and EVgo.
+The three most common EV charging network providers are Tesla, Chargepoint and EVgo.

 Finding out in advance (for example by using PlugShare or another online resource or app) can help you explore what public charging is near you and get any advance set up out of the way from the comfort of home.